CSUChico-CSCI340/CSCI340-Course-Materials/README.md

 The course catalogue describes this course as follows:

-⋅⋅⋅Prerequisites: Grade of C- or better in CSCI 311.
+   Prerequisites: Grade of C- or better in CSCI 311.

-⋅⋅⋅Operating system fundamentals, including history, process and thread management, concurrency with semaphores and monitors, deadlocks, storage management, file systems, I/O, and distributed systems.
+   Operating system fundamentals, including history, process and thread management, concurrency with semaphores and monitors, deadlocks, storage management, file systems, I/O, and distributed systems.

-⋅⋅⋅3 hours discussion, 2 hours activity.
+   3 hours discussion, 2 hours activity.

 ## Syllabus